 We show you the most important opportunities offered by erp integrations and reveal what you should definitely look out for.

-Summary: An ERP system offers numerous benefits that can make day-to-day work more efficient by combining data in a structured interface and thus reducing effort.
-While Excel spreadsheets are practical for low order volumes, an ERP system eliminates chaos and automates many processes.
-It makes management considerably easier, especially when demand is growing.
+Summary: An ERP system offers numerous benefits that make everyday work more efficient by bringing data together in one structured interface and reducing manual effort.
+While Excel spreadsheets may work with a small order volume, an ERP system eliminates the chaos and automates many processes.
+Especially as demand grows, it makes management significantly easier.

 Example:

-You no longer record orders and their status in confusing Excel lists, but view both digitally via your ERP system.
+Instead of tracking orders and their status in confusing Excel lists, you can view both clearly and digitally in your ERP system.

 Example:

-Manual, paper-driven processes that are filed chaotically in folders are a thing of the past.
-With your digital ERP system, you can process important business documents at the click of a mouse.
+Manual, paper-driven processes filed chaotically in binders are a thing of the past.
+With your digital ERP system, you handle important business documents with just a click.

-ERP systems offer functional benefits.
-At the same time, they are particularly helpful and noticeably beneficial for cooperation within the company.
-The digital storage of documents in one place enables users to access them directly instead of having to ask a colleague.
-Thanks to electronic collaboration, also known as e-collaboration, you can also assign tasks digitally to the responsible person and view the current status in real time.
+ERP systems bring strong functional benefits – and just as importantly, they improve cooperation across the company.
+Documents are stored digitally in one place, so users can access them directly instead of having to ask colleagues.
+Thanks to electronic collaboration, or e-collaboration, you can assign tasks digitally to the right people and track their progress in real time.

 Example:

-Because all data is up-to-date and collected in one place, you avoid transmission errors, double entry and inconsistencies.
-The risk of errors is reduced.
+Because all data is stored centrally and always up to date, transmission errors, duplicate entries, and inconsistencies are avoided.
+The risk of mistakes is significantly reduced.

 Example:

-An analysis or report is only reliable if it is based on a complete database.
-As you ensure this with an ERP system, your reports become more meaningful.
+An analysis or report is only reliable if it’s based on complete data.
+With an ERP system, you can ensure this foundation – and make your reports far more meaningful.

 Example:

-You create a quarterly report on sales figures.
-To do this, you have to laboriously collect these figures, write to all your sales colleagues and hope that the tables you have created are complete.
-With the benefits of an ERP system, you can not only access your data more easily, but also completely.
-Practical, isn't it?
+Each quarter, you prepare a sales report.
+To do so, you first have to painstakingly collect the data, contact all your sales colleagues, and hope the spreadsheets are complete.
+With the benefits of an ERP system, you not only access your data more easily – you also access it fully.
+Convenient, isn’t it?

-An ERP system covers a wide range of processes.
-Thanks to the integration of other solutions such as DMS and CRM or intelligent evaluation tools such as Microsoft Power BI, there are even more benefits.
+An ERP system already covers a wide range of processes.
+But by integrating other solutions such as DMS, CRM, or powerful analytics tools like Microsoft Power BI, you unlock even more benefits.

 Example:

-Monotonous tasks in particular are often a boring part of your daily work routine.
-With an ERP solution, you can hand over these tasks directly to the software, making your job even more enjoyable.
-You carry out tasks more productively.
-Digital tools also give employees the feeling that they are working in a modern environment and are securely positioned for the future.
+Monotonous tasks are often a tedious part of everyday work.
+With an ERP solution, you can hand these over to the software – leaving more time for meaningful activities and making work more enjoyable.
+Employees become more productive, and digital tools also create the sense of working in a modern environment that is future-ready.

 Example:

-Keeping stock levels up to date manually requires a lot of effort and discipline.
-Because ERP systems have integrated warehouse management, your inventory is always up to date digitally.
-The customer is happy because you can make reliable delivery statements.
+Keeping stock levels up to date manually takes effort and discipline.
+ERP systems include integrated inventory management, so your stock data is always digitally current.
+Customers benefit too – because you can make reliable delivery commitments.

 Example:

-The final question is: What benefits does an ERP system offer for the different areas of the company?
-We have summarized this for the most important departments.
+This brings us to the key question: What benefits does an ERP system deliver for the different departments of a company?
+We’ve summarized the most important ones below.

-From trainee to head office: ERP systems bring benefits for everyone.
+From trainees to top management – ERP systems bring benefits for everyone.

 We show you the most important opportunities offered by erp integrations and reveal what you should definitely look out for.

-How AQUANOVA AG now has a full overview of stock levels, purchase orders and sales orders with the ERP solution from Yaveon.
+AQUANOVA AG gains full visibility of stock, purchase orders and sales orders with Yaveon ERP – discover the report now!